The Grand Seduction: Plot

-It begins with young boy, Murray French, narrating the story about his father, a fisherman in the small community of Tickle Head, Newfoundland and Labrador.
-Murray feels the community has a shared sense of purpose, good work ethics, and notes his parents' domestic bliss.
+As a boy, Murray French tells the story of his father, a fisherman in the small community of Tickle Head, Newfoundland and Labrador.
+Murray feels the community has a shared sense of purpose and good work ethics, and he notes his parents' domestic bliss.

-Many years later, the men of Tickle Head (including Murray) line up at the town's post office to receive welfare cheques from post office clerk, Kathleen, and cash them with bank branch manager, Henry Tilley.
-Adding to the indignity, Murray's wife is leaving him for a job in St. John's.

-At a town meeting, the mayor tells Murray a petrochemical company is negotiating to build a factory in the town.
-The company requires a doctor to be a resident of the town, and the community has been trying unsuccessfully to find one for the last eight years.
-Murray resolves that a factory is what the town needs, and a resident doctor is the solution.
-Later, Murray observes the mayor surreptitiously leaving town with his family for a job in St. John's, as well.
+Decades later, Murray is one of many men who receive welfare cheques from Kathleen, the clerk at the post office, and cash them with Henry Tilley, manager of the bank.
+Adding to the indignity, his wife is leaving him for a job in St. John's.
+At a town meeting, he learns from the mayor that a petrochemical company is negotiating to build a factory.
+The company requires communities it operates in to have a resident doctor, and Tickle Head has failed to find one for the last eight years.
+Murray concludes that a factory is what the town needs, and a resident doctor is the solution.

-In St. John's, Dr. Paul Lewis, a plastic surgeon, is flying home when a security agent finds cocaine in his luggage.
-The agent, the former mayor of Tickle Head, makes a deal with Dr. Lewis.
-In exchange for overlooking his possession of cocaine, Dr. Lewis agrees to live in Tickle Head for one month.
-Murray arranges for the "seduction" of Dr. Lewis to a long-term contract, lying to the townspeople this will guarantee the choice of Tickle Head as the location for the new factory.
-As part of the ruse, he convinces the townspeople to pretend to play cricket, the doctor's favourite sport, and also he taps the doctor's phone to learn more ways to entice him to stay.
+The mayor and his family leave for St. John's, where he becomes a customs agent at the airport.
+He finds cocaine in the baggage of Paul Lewis, a plastic surgeon, and makes a deal: in exchange for Lewis's criminality being ignored, he will live in Tickle Head for a month.
+Murray arranges for the "seduction" of Lewis to a long-term contract, lying to the townspeople that this will guarantee that the factory is built in Tickle Head.
+He gets the townspeople to feign a game of cricket, Lewis's favourite sport, and taps Lewis's phone to learn more ways to entice him to stay.

-The petrochemical company executive visits the town and tells Murray, who posing as the mayor, the rival town of St. Anne has made a more attractive offer, including a bribe.
-The executive demands a bribe of $100,000 before the plant will be awarded to Tickle Head, as well as, expressing concern about the population in Tickle Head is too small for a factory.

-Murray goes to bank to apply for a loan.
-Henry denies the loan.
-But, Murray presses the issue, and tells Henry that he could be easily be replaced by an ATM.
-Henry reconsiders the loan against bank instructions knowing that he will be fired.
+The executive of the petrochemical company visits Tickle Head, telling Murray, posing as the mayor, that nearby St. Anne has made a more attractive offer, including a bribe.
+The executive demands another bribe of $100,000 to build the plant in Tickle Head, expressing concern that it is too small for a factory.
+At the bank, Murray applies for a loan to cover this amount, and is denied.
+He successfully pressures Henry into reconsidering, risking his job, by telling him that he could be easily be replaced by an ATM.